-The WONAT library is enhanced by GPU*/CUDA** technology which allows from 10x to 100x acceleration of routine wave-optics simulations. (* GPU = Graphics Processing Unit , ** CUDA = Compute Unified Device Architecture, NVIDIA's parallel computing platform and programming model.)
+The enhanced by the GPU*/CUDA** technology WONAT library allows from 10x to 100x acceleration of routine wave-optics simulations. (* GPU - Graphics Processing Unit ,** CUDA - Compute Unified Device Architecture, NVIDIA's parallel computing platform and programming model.)

 Typical speedup factor achieved using Optonicus' GPU-based WONAT library vs. conventional CPU implementation